 The Money Flipping Scam

 Scammers know that people are desperate for money and will do whatever it takes to make more money.
 Scammers know this and have created the money flipping scam that is hard to resist.
 You receive a message, claiming that you can earn two, three… even ten times more money than you are earning now within minutes.
-All you need to do is send the scammer the requested amount of money via CashApp, Venmo, or another money transfer app and they will supposedly flip your money within minutes.
+All you need to do is send the scammer the requested amount of money via CashApp, Venmo, your bank account, or another money transfer app and they will supposedly flip your money within minutes.

 There have even been scammers that have asked for your bank account information so they can take the money out themselves… yikes!
 These scammers often have bad grammar, with missing words and misspellings.
 Once you send them the money, they take it and block you off of whatever social media platform they were using to message you.